Ant-Brain/EfficientWord-Net/README.md

-# EfficientWord
+# EfficientWord-Net
 ![Versions : 3.6 ,3.7,3.8,3.9](https://camo.githubusercontent.com/a7b5b417de938c1faf3602c7f48f26fde8761a977be85390fd6c0d191e210ba8/68747470733a2f2f696d672e736869656c64732e696f2f707970692f707976657273696f6e732f74656e736f72666c6f772e7376673f7374796c653d706c6173746963)

 ## Hotword detection based on one-shot learning

-EfficientWord is an hotword detection engine based on one-shot learning inspired from FaceNet's Siamese Network Architecture.
+EfficientWord-Net is an hotword detection engine based on one-shot learning inspired from FaceNet's Siamese Network Architecture.

-This repository is an official implemenation of EfficientNet as a python library from the authors.
+This repository is an official implemenation of EfficientWord-Net as a python library from the authors.

 The library is purely written with python and uses Google's Tflite